 In the English language, we joke about people and things being “a pain in the neck.”
-But, when you have actual neck pain, it’s nothing to laugh at.
-Neck pain, whether acute or chronic, can seriously impact daily life.
+When you have actual neck pain, it’s nothing to laugh at.
+Neck pain, whether acute or chronic, seriously impacts daily life.
 I know this personally, as I had major neck surgery a few years ago.
 Below you will find the main reasons for neck pain.

 Psychological and physiological causes

 There are two types of neck pain: acute and chronic.
-Acute neck pain lasts for a short amount of time, while chronic neck pain can last for a minimum of three months.
+Acute neck pain lasts for a short amount of time, while chronic neck pain lasts for three months or more.

-According to the Institute for Quality and Efficiency in Health Care, both types of neck pain can have the same causes:
+The Institute for Quality and Efficiency in Health Care states, both types of neck pain can have the same causes:

 How aging affects neck pain

 Often, neck pain is a result of aging.
 But, some people do develop problems like osteochondrosis or spondylosis.
 These disorders show up with reduced space between the vertebrae and with bone spurs developing on the edges of the vertebrae.
 Age does not affect whether or not people develop osteochondrosis.

 Spondylosis is easier for health care providers to diagnose.
 According to research published in the BMJ, spondylosis is diagnosed with a combination of these symptoms:

 - Pain between the occiput, scapula, and arms